Kyuji Fujikawa: Kochi Fighting Dogs

-After being released by the Texas Rangers, Fujikawa's former NPB team the Hanshin Tigers reached out to Fujikawa about a reunion.
-However he instead chose to pitch for his hometown team, the Kochi Fighting Dogs of the Shikoku Island League.
+After being released by the Texas Rangers, Fujikawa was contacted by the Hanshin Tigers about a new contract, but he chose instead to join his hometown team, the Kochi Fighting Dogs of the Shikoku Island League.
+In six appearances with the Fighting Dogs during 2015, Fujikawa posted a 2–1 record and 0.82 ERA in 33 innings, including two complete games and a shutout.

 Hanshin Tigers (second stint)

 On November 14, 2015, Fujikawa agreed to a two-year, 300-million-yen deal to return to the Hanshin Tigers.